HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 **UI Frameworks**

-The adoption of JavaScript frameworks doesn’t see a substantial change compared to the previous years.
-With the way the adoption is measured, there is a [detection limitation](https://github.com/AliasIO/wappalyzer/issues/2450) which doesn’t let Wappalyzer capture the percentage precisely.
+The adoption of JavaScript frameworks doesn't see a substantial change compared to the previous years.
+With the way the adoption is measured, there is a [detection limitation](https://github.com/AliasIO/wappalyzer/issues/2450) which doesn't let Wappalyzer capture the percentage precisely.
 Additionally, the detection is only run on home pages which doesn't capture accurately the overall framework adoption.

 It would instead be interesting to look at how the popular frameworks and libraries approach the usage of other libraries.
 This means how many frameworks or libraries actually rely on other libraries in production.